urbanopt/urbanopt.github.io/getting_started/getting_started.md

         <li>Obtain an API key from the <a href="https://developer.nrel.gov/" class="bold">NREL Developer Network</a> to use the <strong>REopt API</strong>.
 Copy and paste your key as an environment variable named <code>GEM_DEVELOPER_KEY</code> on your computer.
 Step-by-step instructions for creating env variables are found in the <a href="../installation/installation" class="bold">installation docs</a> for your operating system.
           <div class="language-terminal highlighter-rouge"><pre class="highlight"><code><span class="code-text"> GEM_DEVELOPER_KEY = '&lt;insert your NREL developer key here'&gt;</span></code></pre></div>
         </li>
         <li><p>Extend the Scenario CSV File with REopt information.
-After following the instructions above to create a basic Scenario CSV File for each mapper, use the command below to create a new Scenario CSV File (named REopt_scenario.csv by default) that has an extra column to map assumptions files to features.
+After following the instructions above to create a basic Scenario CSV File for each mapper, use the command below to create a new Scenario CSV File (named REopt_[base-scenario-name]_scenario.csv by default) that has an extra column to map assumptions files to features.
 Use this Scenario CSV File going forward in future steps.
 The assumptions file listed in the Scenario CSV will be used when performing a REopt feature optimization.
 By default, this is set to <code>multiPV_assumptions.json</code>.
 If you'd like to use a different file, open the Scenario CSV file, edit the assumptions file name and save.
 Your new assumptions file should be saved in the <code>reopt</code> directory within your project directory.</p>
           <div class="language-terminal highlighter-rouge"><pre class="highlight"><code><span class="code-text">uo create --reopt-scenario-file &lt;path/to/EXISTING_SCENARIO_FILE.csv&gt;</span></code></pre></div>
         </li>
         <li><p>Configure your REopt assumptions.
 Two example <strong>REopt</strong> assumptions files are located in the <code>reopt</code> folder within your project directory:  <code>base_assumptions.json</code> and <code>multiPV_assumptions.json</code>.
 These files follow the format outlined in the <a href="https://github.com/NREL/REopt-API-Analysis/wiki/Job-Inputs" target="_blank" class="bold">REopt API documentation</a> and can be customized to your specific project needs.
 Through CLI commands, they will be updated with basic information from your Feature and Scenario Reports (i.e. latitude, longitude, electric load profile) and submitted to the <strong>REopt API</strong>.</p>